 When a birth experience is traumatic the result can be fear of subsequent pregnancies and births.
-In fact sadly many women and/or their partners due to what they have experienced, will feel great anxiety about becoming pregnant again, indeed some will be so affected that they may feel it impossible to even entertain having another baby.
+Sadly many women and/or their partners due to what they have experienced, will feel great anxiety about becoming pregnant again, indeed some will be so affected that they may feel it impossible to even entertain having another baby.
 Their belief in experiencing a positive birth can feel like holding a beautiful flower and watching it wilt before their eyes.

 - What can support you if you are considering another baby?